 Google on KitKat

-It will be available straight away on the Nexus 5 and be coming to the Nexus 4, Nexus 7 and Nexus 10 shortly, according to the search giant.
+It was available straight away on the Nexus 5 and has now arrived to the Nexus 4, Nexus 7 and Nexus 10.

 HTC on KitKat